Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Where to Consume in Minnesota

 Private vacation rentals: Some VRBO and Airbnb hosts in Minnesota explicitly permit cannabis consumption.
 This is currently the most reliable option for visitors.
 Filter for "cannabis-friendly" or confirm directly with the host before booking.
+Look for properties that mention "Quiet Luxury" or "Barkitecture" — these high-end, design-forward rentals often cater to the sophisticated cannabis consumer.

 Outdoor private property: If you have access to private outdoor space and permission from the property owner, this is legal.